Crynoore/CRS-DND/content/Books/book/Tale of the Impure King.md

 (what realy happened)

-the priest did slay the beast, but not as fast and also kinde did not kill its heard he just locket the heard in one of the temple.
+the priest did slay the beast, but not really he just severt it from its heart and locket it in one of the temple.